DESIGN ANALYSIS: MATCH-3

 I understand that this whole analysis might be inadequate for some.
 In fact, it might just be scraping off the top for the genre.

-For which I’d totally agree with, as I also feel there is much more depth to this genre, combined with many of the other mobile genres which I’ve only just begun scratching at.
-I will definitely try and spend my time on exploring them in detail in future.
-Till then…
+For which I’d totally agree with, as I also feel there is much more depth to this genre, combined with many of the other mobile genres which I’ve only just began scratching at.

 See you guys on my next post.

-Leave a Reply
+Leave a comment